enkidevs/curriculum/react/intermediary/hooks-i/effects-with-cleanup.md

 - set up a subscription in `componentDidMount()`
 - cleanup the subscription in the `componentWillUnmount()` and the `componentDidUpdate()` methods

-When using functional components, the hooks were designed such that adding and removing a subscription is kept together.
+When using function components, the hooks were designed such that adding and removing a subscription is kept together.
 The idea behind is that if you return a function for your `useEffect()` hook, React will run it at cleanup.
 Let's take a look at an example:

 ```js
 function Enki() {